Last Updated: August 27, 2024

 Stay with Positive People

-If certain people make you feel unhappy, try to spend less time with them or express your feelings to them directly.
-Surround yourself with those who appreciate your presence and value your thoughts.
+While some individuals bring you down, try to spend less time with them or inform them directly of your feelings.
+Spend time with the people who accept your presence and value your input.

 Be Nice to Yourself